WebDevStudios/wd_s/assets/images/svg-icons/README.md

 2. [**Recommended**](#recommended) - especially if you're working on a team, and want to have a manifest of all icons, and you're mostly using [IcoMoon App](https://icomoon.io/app/).

 #### "Fast and Furious" method
 If you just want to drop in a new SVG icon (or remove existing one), and be on your way.
-Then just drop your SVG icon into the /svg-icons/ directory, run `grunt icons`, and be on your merry way.
+Then just drop your SVG icon into the /svg-icons/ directory, run `gulp icons`, and be on your merry way.

 #### Recommended
 If your project requires keeping track of the library of icons available, and you want your team to be able to update and maintain via [IcoMoon App](https://icomoon.io/app/), then this is the recommended method.